mitsuba-renderer/drjit/docs/general.rst

 symbolic loops and function calls.
 Atomic operations like :py:func:`drjit.scatter_add` can be an interesting alternative in such cases.

-Furthermore Dr.Jit does *not* reduce dynamic 1D arrays to their element type (e.g., a standard Python `float`).
+Furthermore Dr.Jit does *not* reduce such JIT-compiled 1D arrays to their element type (e.g., a standard Python `float`).
 Instead, it returns a dynamic array of the same type, containing only a single element.
 This is intentional--unboxing the array into a Python scalar would require transferring the value to the CPU, which would incur GPU<->CPU synchronization overheads.
 You must explicitly index into the result (``result[0]``) to obtain a value with the underlying element type.
 Boolean arrays define a ``__bool__`` method so that such indexing can be avoided.
-For example, the following works as expected:
+For example, the following works as
+expected:

 .. code-block:: python